-A warning light on the dashboard (see page 9) will warn you of low brake fluid
+A warning light on the dashboard (see page 9) will warn you of low brake fluid.

-The braking system is hydraulic servo assisted, but ONLY when the engine is running.
+The braking system is hydraulic servo assisted when the engine is running.
+An accumulator is fitted to maintain braking pressure in an emergency when the engine is stopped.
+The accumulator will supply enough oil pressure for approximately 10 pumps of the brake pedal.
 Without this assistance greater braking effort is necessary to safely control the vehicle, resulting in longer stopping distances.
-Always observe the following precautions: